realdanielbyrne/BlockChainIntro/README.md

 Blockchain immutability can be achieved in a number of ways, and some compromises over the original Bitcoin design needed to be made for the specific requirements of a database.
 For instance Bitcoin Then it uses a proof-of-work backed by a monetary incentive to make it very expensive for a hacker to try and surpass the honest nodes.
 This proof of work method however is slow, too slow to be used by a database, and so BigchainDB does not use it.

 [Tendermint][19] is a distributed Byzantine-fault tolerant state machine replication protocol.
-It is tolerant to failure of up to 1/3 of the nodes, it is eventually consistent as every node will see the same transaction log, and will compute the same state in isolation.
+It is tolerant to failure of up to 1/3 of the nodes, it is eventually consistent as every node will see the same transaction log and will compute the same state in isolation.
 BigchainDB cryptographically signs to verify ownership and hashes to detect tampering each transaction.
 Then BigchaingDB uses Tendermint to replicate and secure the its cryptographic transaction logs across a peer to peer network.

 BigchainDB only exposes Create and Transfer API methods.
 There is no concept of deleting or updating a record.
 Even if the underlying MongoDB database in a node were to be modified with MongoDB native Update and Delete commands.
 The hashes would then be violated, and the other nodes would not accept the changes.